Going zero-waste: the meaning

 You’re probably imagining that zero-waste is pretty self-explanatory, right?

-It’s all about living your life without sending a scrap of plastic to landfill.
+It’s all about living your life without sending a scrap of plastic to landfills.

 No waste produce allowed.